PhD & Postgraduate Research

 If you are a current Lancaster student, or you have recently graduated from Lancaster, we can reduce the amount of information that you will need to provide as part of your application.
 You will need to provide only one reference and will not need to supply your Lancaster degree transcript.
 We will also pre-fill your personal details, ready for you to check.

-If you use the My Applications website then you will be advised which documentation you need to upload or send to us.
+If you use the Postgraduate Applications portal then you will be advised which documentation you need to upload or send to us.
 We can automatically contact your referees once you have submitted your application if you ask us to.

 The supporting documentation screen will provide you with a list of required documents.
 These will usually include: